cocos/cocos-docs/en/cocos-service/hms-location.md

 - If you have already applied for permission, you can view the log in Logcat.

-## Sample project
+## Sample Project

 Developer can get a quick taste of the Location Kit with the sample project.

 - Click on the **Sample** button in the Location Kit service panel, clone or download, and open the project in Cocos Creator.

-- After **Enable Location Kit Service** and **Config AGC params file**, open **Project -> Build...** in the top menu of Cocos Creator.
-Cocos Creator 2.4.1 and above, please refer to [Publish to HUAWEI AppGallery Connect](../publish/publish-huawei-agc.md).
-Below Creator v2.4.1 version could [publish to the Android platform](../publish/publish-native.md).
+- After enabling the Location Kit service and configuring the HUAWEI configuration file as described above, you can open the **Build** panel to compile the project by clicking **Project -> Build** in the Creator editor menu bar.
+Cocos Creator v2.4.1 and above, please refer to [publish to HUAWEI AppGallery Connect](../publish/publish-huawei-agc.md).
+Below Creator v2.4.1 could [publish to the Android platform](../publish/publish-native.md).

-- After the Sample project runs on the phone, click the **Location** button on the homepage to enter the functional interface for testing

 - Need to test on Huawei or Honor brand phones with HMS Core service installed.

-- Press the **Location** button on homepage for testing.
+- Once the Sample project is running on the phone, click the **Location** button on the homepage for testing.

     ![](hms-location/loc-sample.jpg)